voiplab/two-factor-auth-nginx-with-email/README.md

 Docker repo
+=

-**2Auth is a docker container using nginx and nodejs to protect your internal resources.
+**2Auth is a docker container using nginx and nodejs to protect your internal resources.**

 1. Generate nginx:2auth image from Docker file